Barronk99/milestone1-exclusivesuits/TESTING.md

 3. Demo video:
     * Opened the page and resized the window to ensure the video took the full width of the screen on different sized screens.
 Test was successful the video is fully responsive.
-    * Opened the page and waited a few seconds to see make sure the video does not auto-play and use my data.
+    * Opened the page and waited a few seconds to make sure the video does not auto-play and use my data.
 Test was successful.
-    * Opened the page and played the video till the end to ensure the video would not automatically restard to ensure my data wasn't over used.
+    * Opened the page and played the video until the end to ensure the video would not automatically restart to make sure my data wasn't over used.
 Test was successful.

 4. Video Caption:
     * Opened the page on a desktop and reduced and expanded the screen resolution to verify that the text is responsive across all devices and screen sizes.
 Test was successful.

 5. Full width image of the steps:
-    * Opened the page and verified the image spans across the full width of the screen without any white space.
+    * Opened the page and verified the image spans across the full width of the screen without any extra white space.
 Test was successful.
-    * Resized the view to tablet size to verify that the image remains the full width of the screen without any white space at either side.
+    * Resized the view to tablet size to verify that the image remains the full width of the screen without any extra white space at either side.
 Test was successful.
     * Resized the window to mobile to verify that the image splits into two images on these screen sizes and each take up their own column so they appear one after the other.
 Test was successful.

 6. Testimonials section:
-    * Opened the page on desktop to verify that the testiomnials share a column equally by a third and do not overlap on desktop.
+    * Opened the page on desktop to verify that the testiomnials share the column width equally by a third and do not overlap on desktop.
 Test was successful.
     * Resized the view to a tablet to verify that the testimonials remain in a shared column equally taking a third of the space without any of their contet overlapping.
 Test was successful.
-    * Resized the view to a mobile screen to verify the testiomnials changed so they each take up a full column and appear one after the other without any content overlap.
+    * Resized the view to a mobile screen to verify the testiomnials changed so they each take up a full width column and appear one after the other without any content overlap.
 Test was successful.
     * Verified that the text remained center aligned across all screen sizes.
 Test was successful.

 7. Contact Us: